 The purpose of this document is to serve as a study guide for anyone who is taking the RIMS-CRMP certification examination.
 It is not intended to replace any textbook or other resources you need to prepare for the examination, and using this guide does not guarantee that you will pass the examination.
 The study guide is divided into two sections.
-The first section deals with the background of the CRMP designation and provides guidance on the process of studying, taking examinations, and what to expect at the testing centers.
+The first section deals with the background of the RIMS-CRMP certification and provides guidance on the process of studying, taking the examination, and what to expect at the testing centers.